astronomer/docs/astro/manage-deployments-as-code.md

 ## Create a template file from a Deployment

 Create a Deployment template file to programmatically create new Deployments based on configurations from an existing Deployment.
-A template file is YAML configuration file that includes all information about a Deployment except for its name, description field, and metadata.
+A template file is a YAML configuration file that includes all information about a Deployment except for its name, description field, and metadata.

 To create a template file, run the following command.
 Replace `<deployment-template>` with your preferred name for the new template file.